June 16, 2020

 CFA is acting on our Commitment to Equity at this time by:

 - Launching and administering the Kentucky Black Farmer Fund.
-Details on how to apply for and contribute to the fund will be released in the coming days.

 - Advocating for a portion of local, state and federal police budgets to be redirected towards food security efforts–just one area of preventative programs that make our communities safer.

 - Redirecting staff time towards frontline support and developing a plan for long-term interventions and support for Black farmers.

 - Calling for CFA members to support Black farmers and Black-owned ag and food businesses.
 Staff will work with community leaders to compile and share out comprehensive lists.